Pinegrow/fathimarecipes-with-iles-tailwindcss/docs/DEPLOYMENT_GUIDE.md

       ...
 ```

-Each folder in:
+Each folder inside:

-- `plugins/*` → treated as a WordPress plugin
+- `plugins/*` → treated as a single WordPress plugin
-- `themes/*` → treated as a WordPress theme
+- `themes/*` → treated as a single WordPress theme

-Only folders that **actually changed** in the commit history will be deployed.
+Only changed folders are deployed.

 ---